robbert-vdh/yabridge/README.md

 Linux Mint and Pop!\_OS should install Wine Staging from the [WineHQ repositories](https://wiki.winehq.org/Download) as the versions of Wine provided by those distro's repositories will be too old to be used with yabridge.

+**There's currently an issue with Wine 6.3 that prevents yabridge and similar applications from running.** **You'll have to temporarily downgrade to some Wine 6.2 version until this is fixed.**

 For a general overview on how to use Wine to install Windows applications, check out Wine's [user guide](https://wiki.winehq.org/Wine_User%27s_Guide#Using_Wine).